tamberg/iotgauge/README.md

 ### Assemble the IoT Gauge

-Stick the base plate into the big, then the small face plate, then add the servo.
+Stick the base plate into the big face plate, then into the small one, then add the servo.

 <img src="https://c2.staticflickr.com/8/7441/27666978202_9532f03635_z.jpg" width="512" />